Shop Tarte SEA Breezy Cream Bronzer:

 As for the formula, the Tarte SEA Breezy Cream Bronzer is so shockingly silky smooth and light.
 At first, I was very concerned about the bronzer only coming in three shades.
 People come in a lot more than three shades, and just like shoes, makeup is not one size fits all.
 However, I was pleasantly surprised that the shade Seychelles looked really great on my skin.
 And oh my goodness, it blended like a breeze.
 Almost like a SEA Breeze.
 I didn’t have any issues with skipping, smudging, foundation moving around, or even using a powder blush on top.

 To be sure, you can use the cream bronzer without the special brush.
 It will work just fine with your fingers, a sponge, or another kind of brush.
 But I have to admit I really enjoyed this combination.
-Plus, the two products were designed with each other in mind because the brush fits the oval shape of the bronzer packaging just perfectly.
+Plus, the two products were designed with each other in mind.
+The brush fits the oval shape of the bronzer packaging just perfectly.